- Who is required to take the Praxis® Subject Assessments?

-Teachers new to the profession also must take the Praxis II Principles of Learning and Teaching (PLT) test that most accurately matches their level of preparation.
-Existing teachers that have contracted PK–12 teaching experience on a valid certificate can show either verification of teaching experience or a copy of a Praxis II PLT score.
+Teachers new to the profession also must take the Praxis Principles of Learning and Teaching (PLT) test that most accurately matches their level of preparation.
+Existing teachers that have contracted PK–12 teaching experience on a valid certificate can show either verification of teaching experience or a copy of a Praxis PLT score.

 - How do I know which test to take?